-Free Evening Seminars, Autumn 2013
+Free Evening Seminars, Spring - Summer 2015

 Our seminars are free of charge both to "Berne" members and to non-members.
 In each seminar, the presenter(s) share their new thinking about a topic in transactional analysis or a closely related field.
 There is plenty of time for discussion, questions, and the interchange and generation of ideas.

 All the seminars will be on Saturday evenings.You are invited to arrive at 7 p.m. for a drink and snack before the seminar (bring food to share, if you wish: "The Berne" provides light refreshments with wine and soft drinks).
 The seminar presentation itself runs from 7.30 – 9.00 p.m.

 17 October 2015: "Script and the Body" Janine Piccirella CTA(P) MSc

 Our bodies hold stories of distress or trauma, it tells us chapters of unfelt & unexpressed thoughts, feelings and behaviours.
 To resolve this Scripting, we must listen to and account our body's messages, this is how we can let go of and then integrate the learning from the initial experience.
 This seminar will explore how we can attune ourselves to hear the important stories our bodies hold and explore some of the TA concepts we can use clinically to resolve this Scripting.

 14 November 2015: "TA and the Compassionate Mind" Paula Robinson CTA(P) MSc

 One of the great strengths of TA is its ability to integrate knowledge from different models into a coherent structure.
 This seminar will explore how understandings taken from Compassion Focused Therapy and Mindfulness Based Cognitive Therapy can inform TA practice.